 In the first quarter of 2020, active listings reported for Wichita were not as volatile compared to other cities.
 January through March showed seasonally trending month-over-month gains.
-April and May posted declines of 38% and 62%, which is off seasonally but on par with other cities reporting during COVID.
-June and October posted great growth, but moving into 2021, listing growth declined and posted a 51% loss as of February.
-March showed exceptional growth with a 110% increase, while April erased most of that growth with a 24% decrease followed closely by May at a 31% decrease.
+April and May posted declines of 38% and 62%, which is off seasonally but on par with other cities during COVID.
+Moving into 2021, listing growth declined and posted a 52% loss during February, but March showed exceptional growth with a 110% increase, while April erased most of that growth with a 24% decrease followed closely by May at a 31% decrease.

 Renter Leads and Average Leads Per Property

-Demand on the renter side in Wichita was strong in 2020 and continues to remain strong in the first quarter of 2021.
-In the first quarter of 2020 demand was increasing, and March posted the second-highest average lead count at 55 per property, second to September at 59.
-Demand dropped sharply in December which is on-trend seasonally.
-In the first three months of 2021, while lower than reported in 2020 are still posting double-digit lead counts at 35, 28, and 24 per property for each month.
+Demand on the renter side in Wichita was strong in 2020 and seems to continue to remain strong in the first half of 2021.
+In the first quarter of 2020 demand was increasing, and March posted the highest average lead count at 62 per property.
+May 2021 came in slightly lower than the other numbers so far this year, with only 25 leads per property.

-Year over year, the average rent amount for a two-bedroom listing in Wichita has held steady and was mostly stable throughout 2020.
-January of 2021 saw nearly a $100 year-over-year increase but has decreased and stabilized to 2020 numbers.
-Demand is high in Wichita, with renter leads per property averaging 28 per property, so rents may increase as the market tightens.
+Year-over-year, the average rent amount for a two-bedroom listing in Wichita has held steady and was mostly stable throughout 2020.
+January of 2021 saw nearly a $100 year-over-year increase but has since decreased and stabilized to 2020 numbers.
+Although May was down by over $100 compared to 2020, June is showing on average $100 higher than 2020 numbers.